AlexSmall96/Portfolio-Project-1/README.md

 ### Colors
 🚀 **merit & beyond**
 The white background of the main body aims to provide a stylish classical, look.
 This also ties into the aim of giving it a traditional fine dining feel.
 The grey in the margins was chosen so it would contrast with the main white section.
 The blue in the footer was used to give it a modern twist.
-- include a screenshot of your pallet using a tool like

 ![](documentation/colour-pallete.png)